ch-stark/gitops-rbac-example/blog/blog.md

 ### Pattern 2:  Separate Teams so that each team only has access to Clusters of its ClusterSets

-You basically just ensure that a Cluster-Admin of ClusterSet 1  has in no way can access on resources on ClusterSet2.
+You basically just ensure that a Cluster-Admin of ClusterSet 1  has in no way can access on resources on ClusterSet 2.

 ### Pattern 3:  Use a mix of 1 to 2.